LoBE-GS: Load-Balanced and Efficient 3D Gaussian Splatting for Large-Scale Scene Reconstruction: Introduction

 To overcome these limitations, we introduce \textbf{\modelAbbrev}, a novel framework that fundamentally re-engineers the large-scale 3DGS pipeline for load-balanced and efficient parallel training. {\modelAbbrev} addresses the inefficiency of heuristic partitioning, improves the utilization of coarse models, and establishes a standardized evaluation protocol.
 We first introduce a novel partitioning approach that radically reduces the data partitioning time.
-Existing methods can result in a complex $O(M \times N)$ projection problem, where $M$ is the number of blocks and $N$ is the number of camera views, requiring up to several hours.
-Our method leverages depth information from a coarse model to assign each camera to its corresponding block with a single, highly efficient projection per camera.
-This reduces the projection complexity to a linear $O(N)$ time and shortens the preprocessing time from hours to minutes.
-To avoid unbalanced loading in each block for the parallel training, we employee an optimization to scene partitioning that directly addresses the load-balancing problem.
-Our experiments revealed a strong correlation between the initial number of visible Gaussians in the blocks and the subsequent optimization time.
-We therefore adopt the number of visible Gaussians as a reliable \emph{proxy for computational load}.
-By explicitly balancing this metric across blocks, our framework eliminates long-tailed training bottlenecks and ensures more uniform computational demands.
+Existing methods require evaluating all $M$ blocks against all $N$ cameras, leading to an expensive $M$×$N$ projections that can take hours.
+In contrast, we compute a depth map once per camera from the coarse model, back-project it to 3D, and assign cameras to blocks using lightweight coverage tests.
+This eliminates repeated projections across blocks and reduces preprocessing from hours to minutes.
+To avoid workload imbalance across blocks during parallel fine-training, we employ a \emph{load-balanced KD-tree scene partition} that optimizes block boundaries, in contrast to the uniform grid partitioning.
+Unlike uniform splits, KD-tree partitioning provides flexible, hierarchical cutlines.
+We recursively split the scene and refine each cutline to better equalize the predicted workload between sibling regions.
+This adaptive partitioning mitigates stragglers and leads to more uniform fine-training time across blocks.
 Moreover, we propose two complementary techniques to reduce the computational load of each block.
 First, we introduce \emph{visibility cropping}, a technique applied after scene partitioning to prune irrelevant Gaussians from each block, which reduces the training time without sacrificing the quality of the final reconstruction.
 Second, we propose \emph{selective densification} to further reduce the computational load of each block by strategically adding or cloning Gaussians only when needed.